el-psy-congroooo/Stores-REST-API/README.md

-# Stores-Rest-Api
+# Stores-REST-API

-It is a RESTful web Api to store and access "Stores" and their "Items" data together.
+It is a RESTful web API to store and access "Stores" and their "Items" data together.